SpotlightKid/jacket/README.md

 # jacket

-A [Nim] wrapper for the [JACK] [C API]
+A [Nim] wrapper for the [JACK] client side [C API] aka *libjack*.

 ## Project status

-This software is in *alpha status* and has no official release yet.
+This software is in *beta status*.

 The majority of JACK client APIs have been wrapped and are functional (see [examples]), but some APIs (e.g. threading) still need wrapping.
 Others, like the server control or the deprecated session API, will probably not be covered by these bindings.
-While this project is in alpha or beta stage, symbol names may still be changed and things moved around before the first public release.
+While this project is in beta stage, symbol names may still be changed and things moved around before the first public release.

-Also, I plan to add a higher-level abstraction on top of the direct mapping from Nim procs and types to C functions and types, probably in the form of a JACK client object, which takes care of creating a JACK client instance, registering ports and setting up all the callbacks necessary for a well-behaved JACK application.

 ## Installation